-The study aimed to examine how multiple wetting and drying cycles affect the volumetric change, micro soil pore structure, and mechanical behaviour of clayey soil.
-X-ray Computed Tomography was used to analyse the soil pore structure, while unconsolidated-undrained and consolidated-undrained triaxial testing was conducted to study the stress-strain behaviour of the soil samples.
-The key findings of the study are as follows:
+This study aimed to examine how multiple wetting and drying cycles affect the volumetric change, micro soil pore structure, and mechanical behaviour of clayey soil.
+X-ray computed tomography was used to analyse the soil pore structure, while unconsolidated-undrained and consolidated-undrained triaxial testing was conducted to study the stress-strain behaviour of the soil samples.
+The key findings of this study are as follows:

-1. The soil samples exhibited notable shrinkage and swelling when subjected to wetting and drying cycles.
-Volumetric strain ranged from +12% at saturation to -6% at a matric potential of -1500 kPa.

-- 2. Shrinkage and swelling induced irreversible changes in the soil pore structure, leading to higher macroporosity, larger pore diameter, increased pore volume clusters, and longer pore length in soil samples with more wetting and drying cycles. - 3.
-The soil's average undrained shear strength decreased the most by 34% after the first five wetting and drying cycles at cell pressures of 25, 50, and 75 kN/m2.
+- 1. The soil samples exhibited notable shrinkage and swelling when subjected to wetting and drying cycles.
+Volumetric strain ranged from +12% at saturation to -6% at a matric potential of -1500 kPa. - Shrinkage and swelling induced irreversible changes in the soil pore structure, leading to higher macroporosity, larger pore diameter, increased pore volume clusters, and longer pore length in soil samples with more wetting and drying cycles. - 3.
+The soil's average undrained shear strength decreased the most, by 34%, after the first five wetting and drying cycles at cell pressures of 25, 50, and 75 kN/m2.
 This reduction was followed by an 11% decrease as the cycles increased from 5 to 10.
 A further 8% reduction was observed for the wetting and drying cycles from 10 to 15. - 4.
 The effective angle of internal friction of the soil decreased the most, by 19%, after the first five wetting and drying cycles.
-A further 14% reduction as the cycles increased from 5 to 10.
-However, during 10 to 15 wetting and drying cycles, only a nominal reduction of 3% in the effective angle of internal friction of soil was observed. - 5.
-Correlation analysis revealed significant negative correlations between the number of wettingdrying cycles, CT-derived macroporosity, pore diameter, and pore length with undrained shear strength, undrained elastic modulus, and the effective angle of internal friction of the soil.
+A further 14% reduction was observed as the cycles increased from 5 to 10.
+However, during 10 to 15 wetting and drying cycles, only a nominal reduction of 3% in the effective angle of internal friction of soil was observed. - Correlation analysis revealed significant negative correlations between the number of wetting-drying cycles, CT-derived macroporosity, pore diameter, and pore length with undrained shear strength, undrained elastic modulus, and the effective angle of internal friction of the soil.

-Author Contributions: Conceptualization, M.N. and K.S.T.; methodology, M.N., K.S.T, S.S.A.S; formal analysis, M.N. and K.S.T; investigation, M.N., K.S.T, S.S.A.S.; writing-original draft preparation, M.N. and K.S.T.; writing-review and editing, M.N., K.S.T, S.S.A.S; visualization, M.N., K.S.T, S.S.A.S.; supervision, M.N.; project administration, M.N.; funding acquisition, M.N. and K.S.T.
+Author Contributions: Conceptualization, M.N. and K.S.T.; methodology, M.N., K.S.T. and S.S.A.S.; formal analysis, M.N. and K.S.T.; investigation, M.N., K.S.T. and S.S.A.S.; writing-original draft preparation, M.N. and K.S.T.; writing-review and editing, M.N., K.S.T. and S.S.A.S.; visualisation, M.N., K.S.T. and S.S.A.S.; supervision, M.N.; project administration, M.N.; funding acquisition, M.N. and K.S.T.
 All authors have read and agreed to the published version of the manuscript.

-Funding: This research was funded by the PhD Vice Chancellor Scholarship at the University of West London.
+Funding: This research was funded by the PhD Vice Chancellor Scholarship for Kanishka S. Turrakheil at the University of West London.

-Institutional Review Board Statement: Not applicable
+Institutional Review Board Statement: Not applicable.

-Informed Consent Statement: Not applicable
+Informed Consent Statement: Not applicable.

-Data Availability Statement: The data presented in this study are available on request from the corresponding author.
+Data Availability Statement: Due to privacy the data presented in this study are available on request from the corresponding author.

-Acknowledgements: We thank the anonymous reviewers for their time and comments.
-The X-ray Computed Tomography scanning was supported by the National Research Facility for Lab X-ray CT (NXCT) at the μ -VIS X-ray Imaging Centre, University of Southampton, through EPSRC grant EP/T02593X/1.
+Acknowledgments: We thank the anonymous reviewers for their time and comments.
+The X-ray computed tomography scanning was supported by the National Research Facility for Lab X-ray CT (NXCT) at the μ -VIS X-ray Imaging Centre, University of Southampton, through EPSRC grant EP/T02593X/1.